How to learn more about the goddess Hekate

 Here is a YouTube playlist I have created with videos of Hekate and related topics.
 I will continue to add to it.

-Beginning and advancing your practice
+Beginning and deepening your practice

 Learning about Hekate through books, articles, lectures, and other educational resources is important and worthwhile in and of itself.
 But if you want to connect with Hekate, put your knowledge into practice.